OLD MARKETING VS NEW MARKETING – WHICH ONE IS BETTER?

 Telecommunication over a decade ago was much different than what we know it as today.
 The days of cold calling for leads, extensive focus on email marketing, and outdoor/television advertisement have decreased.
 The new age of digital marketing creates a more dynamic field for all businesses and entrepreneurs to succeed.

 Old marketing techniques have been outdated for a reason.
-Comparing old and new marketing strategies shows how ineffective the strategies were back then and how far we’ve come today in the marketing industry.
+Comparing old and new marketing strategies show how ineffective the strategies were back then and how far we’ve come today in the marketing industry.

 Which Promotes More Relevant Leads?

 Inbound marketing strategies on the internet have given businesses much more insight on who their targeted demographic is these days.
 Developing buyer personas, companies can use these personas to develop a strategy fit for their business.

 Before internet marketing reached this point, another strategy was like shooting darts at a board blindfolded.
 Calling centers were developed in old marketing strategies to develop similar leads to the ones businesses have today.
 However, the problem with call centers is the cold-calling technique involved didn’t get high conversion rates.

 So, calling around aimlessly to each number, the representatives nor company developed a strategy to scope out relevant leads.
 Before inbound marketing, most companies solicited lists that contained names, numbers, addresses, and other sensitive information.
 That was all they had to go off as far as knowing the potential customer before pitching an idea.